Montavilla, Portland, Oregon: Community

 Founded in 2010, the Montavilla Food Co-op is working to bring a cooperative grocery to the neighborhood, though it currently does not have a storefront.
 Montavilla is home to the community organization Pollinator Parkways, which converts parking strips to wildlife habitat.
-Montavilla Street Fair is held each summer, bringing community members and local businesses together on the Stark strip.
+The Montavilla East Tabor Business Association hosts the Montavilla Street Fair each summer, drawing thousands of attendees to the historical downtown Montavilla strip on SE Stark Street.
 The Montavilla Emergency Warming Shelter and Rahab's Sisters both operate from St. Peter and Paul Church, located on SE 82nd Avenue.
 The neighborhood was served by the local Mid-County Memo newspaper until 2019.
 The Montavilla Farmers Market is held on Sundays at 77th and Stark.
 The southern portion of the neighborhood includes the Jade District commercial and cultural center.

 Parks

-Montavilla is home to Montavilla Park, a 9.46 acre park established in 1921.
+Montavilla is home to Montavilla Park, a 9.46-acre park established in 1921.
 It includes a Portland Timbers-sponsored futsal field, dedicated in August 2014.
 Montavilla also includes Berrydale Park, Harrison Park, and Montavilla Community Center.
 Vestal Community Garden is located near Vestal school.

-In event of a major earthquake, such as a Cascadia Subduction Zone earthquake, Montavilla Park will serve as a Basic Earthquake Emergency Communication Nodes Site, one of the city's official locations for seeking emergency assistance if phone service is down or for reporting severe damage or injury.
+In event of a major earthquake, such as a Cascadia Subduction Zone earthquake, Montavilla Park and Harrison Park will serve as a Basic Earthquake Emergency Communication Nodes Site, one of the city's official locations for seeking emergency assistance if phone service is down or for reporting severe damage or injury.
 Montavilla Park is located at the intersection of Glisan Street and 82nd Avenue.

 Schools

 Vestal K-5, a school for social justice, is located near the center of the neighborhood, immediately west of 82nd Avenue between E Burnside Street and NE Glisan Street.
-Creative Science School, (Formerly a branch of Clark Elementary School) is a K-8 focus school located immediately west of 92nd Avenue and north of SE Hawthorne Boulevard.
+Clark Elementary K-5 school located immediately west of 92nd Avenue and north of SE Hawthorne Boulevard.

-Harrison Park School K-8 is located near the southern end of the neighborhood on SE 87th Avenue between Harrison Park and SE Division Street in the Jade District.
+Harrison Park Middle 6-8 is located near the southern end of the neighborhood on SE 87th Avenue between Harrison Park and SE Division Street in the Jade District.

 Montavilla also includes higher education institutions.
 Multnomah University, a nondenominational Christian university, is located north of Glisan Street adjacent to Montavilla Park.
 Portland Community College Southeast campus is located at the southwest boundary of the neighborhood at 82nd Avenue and Division Street.